-With Roth IRAs, no administrators decide the funds you can invest in, meaning you can choose whatever mutual funds you like.
-However, make sure you seek advice and understand how different funds work before making your investment.
+Administrators do not dictate the funds you can invest in, meaning you can choose how you want to invest.
+However, seek advice and understand how different investments work before investing.

 Offers Spousal IRA

-If you are married, but only one spouse earns an income, the working spouse can also open a Roth spousal IRA account for the non-working partner.
-The earning spouse can invest in both accounts, unlike 401(k)s, which can only be opened by people earning an income.
+If you are married, but only one spouse earns an income, the working spouse can also open a Roth spousal IRA for the non-working partner.
+The earning spouse can invest in both accounts.

 Disadvantages of Roth IRAs

-When it comes to disadvantages, the Roth IRA has only one: lower contribution limits, compared to a 401(k).
-Roth IRAs allow investments of up to $6,000 per year or $7,000 if you’re 50 years of age or older.
+When it comes to disadvantages, the Roth IRA has only one.
+It only allows contributions of up to $6,500 per year or $7,500 if you’re 50 or older, which is significantly lower than the contribution limits of a 401(k).

-401(k) vs. Roth IRA FAQsHere are the answers to some questions about contributing to 401(k)s versus Roth IRAs.
+FAQHere are the answers to some questions about contributing to a 401(k) vs. a Roth IRA.

-- What’s the difference between a Roth IRA and 401(k)?
+- What’s the difference between a Roth IRA and a 401(k)?